redis-stack/redis-stack-docs/download/index.md

 ## Redis Stack

 You can download the latest Redis Stack Server binaries here.
-Alternatively follow the installation instrutions for [Docker](/docs/stack/get-started/install/docker), [Homebrew](/docs/stack/get-started/install/mac-os), [Debian/Ubuntu](/docs/stack/get-started/install/ubuntu), and [RHEL](/docs/stack/get-started/install/rhel).
+Alternatively you can use [Docker](/docs/stack/get-started/install/docker) or your package manager for [Mac](/docs/stack/get-started/install/mac-os) or [Linux](/docs/stack/get-started/install/linux).

 ### Stable (6.2.0)